d2l-ai/d2l-en/chapter_linear-regression/synthetic-regression-data.md

 and standard deviation $\sigma = 0.01$.
 Note that for object-oriented design we add the code to the `__init__` method of a subclass of `d2l.DataModule` (introduced in :numref:`oo-design-data`).
-It's good practice to allow setting any additional hyperparameters.
+It is good practice to allow setting any additional hyperparameters.
 We accomplish this with `save_hyperparameters()`.
 The `batch_size` will be determined later on.